js302/ReStore/README.md

 When you first launch ReStore (GUI or CLI), it will automatically:

 1. Create the `%USERPROFILE%\ReStore` directory
-2. Copy `config.example.json` to this location (if not already present)
+2. Create `config.json` from the template (if not already present)
-3. Prompt you to rename it to `config.json` and configure your settings
+3. You can then configure all settings through:
+   - **GUI**: Settings page with intuitive controls for all options
+   - **Manual**: Edit `config.json` directly in a text editor

 ### Application Data Location